systelab/broadcast-tool-backend/README.md

 # broadcast-tool-backend

 This project is the back-end of the Broadcast Tool application.
+It has an RSS feed also to get the latest news

 Is an.Net Core RESTFul API.